Molina 2 HRs, Cardinals top Brewers 6-3 for 6th straight win

 Mikolas, who had allowed 15 earned runs in 22 innings in his previous three outings, held the Brewers in check.
 He gave up four hits and one run, on an RBI single by Orlando Arcia, in six innings.
 Mikolas didn’t walk a batter.

+“His stuff was crisp tonight,” Shildt said.
+“He was in control.
+I loved his demeanor.
+He was in attack-mode, imposing his will on guys.”

 Carlos Martinez got five outs to record his 16th save in 19 chances, with help from Fowler.
-Perez lofted a deep drive that Fowler caught at the fence.

 TRAINER’S ROOM

-Brewers: 3B Mike Moustakas sat out after leaving Monday’s game in the third inning with pain in his left palm and wrist after being struck by hard-hit bouncer by Bader an inning earlier.
+Brewers: Starting pitcher Adrian Houser, who gave up one run in five innings, left due to hip discomfort.
+“I think it had a little effect on some control issues.
+I didn’t have my best command tonight,” Houser said. .
+3B Mike Moustakas sat out after leaving Monday’s game in the third inning with pain in his left palm and wrist after being struck by hard-hit bouncer by Bader an inning earlier.
 X-rays were negative.
 “He’s sore, as you would expect,” manager Craig Counsell said.
-“We’ll see how the next couple of days go.”
-Cory Spangenberg started in his place.

 UP NEXT